bradyjoslin/container-dev-action-sample/README.md

   └── entrypoint.sh     // Script to be run inside the container in GitHub Action context ├── .devcontainer.json  // Configuration for the devcontainer that points to the Dockerfile ├── .gitignore
-├── package.json        // Includes sample scripts that can be run locally and via action ├── package-lock.json
+├── package.json        // Includes sample scripts that can be run locally and via Action ├── package-lock.json
 ├── README.md
 └── src                 // Contains sample content for testing